sfyll/enigma_capital/README.md

 ### A Financial Assistant:

-This repository allows you to run your finances in the background,freeing you to do _anything_ else.
+This repository allows you to run your finances in the background, freeing you to do _anything_ else.
 Current features include:

 - Monitoring and saving your positions and balances across crypto and traditional exchanges;
 - Conducting analysis on collected data;